All Conditions & Treatments

 What's the Difference Between Tylenol, Advil and Aleve?

-Ever wonder which over-the-counter medicine to give a child experiencing muscle aches or pain from a mild injury?
-Tylenol, Advil, and Aleve are common pain relievers on drugstore shelves.
+Parents often wonder which over-the-counter medicine to give a child experiencing muscle aches or pain from a mild injury.
+Tylenol, Advil and Aleve are common pain relievers on drugstore and supermarket shelves.
 While all three medications can help alleviate a child's discomfort, the active ingredient in each drug is different.
-In Tylenol, it's acetaminophen; in Advil and Motrin, it's ibuprofen; and in Aleve, it is naproxen.
+In Tylenol, it's acetaminophen.
+In Advil and Motrin, it's ibuprofen.
+In Aleve, it is naproxen.
+Ibuprofen and naproxen are both NSAIDs (nonsteroidal anti-inflammatory drugs) but have slight differences.

 Acetaminophen (Tylenol)